MolochVentures/moloch/README.md

 - saves a proposal with all other params set to null except the whitelist flag and `tributeToken` address (tributeToken acts as token to whitelist)

-##### `processProposal`
+##### `processWhitelistProposal`
+- new function to process whitelist proposals
 - on a passing whitelist proposal, add the token to whitelist
 - remove token from `proposedToWhitelist` so another proposal to whitelist the token can be made (assuming it failed)

-### Emergency Exit
+### Emergency Processing
 Multi-token support comes with the risk of any individual token breaking or getting stuck in escrow if for whatever reason transfer restrictions prevent it from being transferred.
 For example, if the members add USDC to the whitelist, a proposal is made with USDC offered as tribute, and before the proposal is processed the applicant is added to the USDC blacklist, then should the proposal fail the applicant will be unable to have their escrowed USDC tribute offering returned to them because the USDC transfer would fail, which in turn would make the entire `processProposal` function call fail.
 To make matters worse, because Moloch proposals must be processed *in order*, none of the proposals after the failing one would be able to be processed either, and even though the guild bank funds would be safe and could be ragequit, any escrowed tribute on active proposals would be stuck forever.

-To counter this, we add a concept of `emergencyProcessing` which kicks in for proposals that still haven't been processed after an `emergencyExitWait` period (e.g 1 week) has passed from the time they should have been processed.
+To counter this, we add a concept of `emergencyProcessing` which kicks in for proposals that still haven't been processed after an `emergencyProcessingWait` period (e.g 1 week) has passed from the time they should have been processed.
 During `emergencyProcessing`, a proposal auto-fails (even if the votes were passing) but skips returning the escrowed tribute offered to the applicant.

 Fortunately, after the stuck proposal is processed all subsequent proposals also stuck as result will be able to be processed immediately.

-The emergency exit is the second line of defense after the token whitelist to defend against malicious or disfunctional tokens.
+The emergency processing is the second line of defense after the token whitelist to defend against malicious or disfunctional tokens.
 If a whitelisted token breaks, however, any member can submit a proposal using the broken token as tribute and get it stuck in processing, so the best course of action is likely for the members to all ragequit and reform, and take extra precautions against whitelisting tokens with transfer restrictions.

 ##### Globals
-- add `uint256 public emergencyExitWait`
+- add `uint256 public emergencyProcessingWait`

 ##### `constructor`
-- save `emergencyExitWait`
+- save `emergencyProcessingWait`

 ##### `processProposal`
-- if the proposal should have been processed more than `emergencyExitWait` periods ago, active `emergencyProcessing` and auto-fail the proposal
+- if the proposal should have been processed more than `emergencyProcessingWait` periods ago, active `emergencyProcessing` and auto-fail the proposal
 - if `emergencyProcessing` has been activated, skip returning tribute to the applicant

 ### Submit -> Sponsor Flow